Frequently Asked Questions regarding the HIV Testing Law

 - the source person is not expected to recover in time for the exposed person to receive appropriate medical treatment, and

-- there is no person available or reasonably likely to become available who has legal authority to consent in time for the exposed person to receive appropriate medical treatment, and
+- there is no person immediately available who has legal authority to consent in time for the exposed person to receive appropriate medical treatment, and

 - the exposed person will benefit medically by knowing the source person’s HIV test results.